 Measuring Mobile Broadband

 The Measuring Broadband America program is built on principles of openness and transparency.
-The FCC makes available to stakeholders and the general public the software source code used in its fixed and mobile applications, the data collected, and detailed information regarding the FCC's technical methodology for analyzing the collected data.
-Learn More
+The FCC makes available to stakeholders and the general public both the data collected and the detailed information regarding the FCC's technical methodology for analyzing the collected data.

 Recent News and Reports

 - FCC Releases Eleventh 'Measuring Broadband America Fixed Broadband' Report (December 31, 2021)

 - FCC Releases Tenth 'Measuring Broadband America Fixed Broadband' Report (January 4, 2021)

 - FCC Releases Ninth 'Measuring Broadband America Fixed Broadband' Report (August 3, 2020)

 - FCC Releases Eighth 'Measuring Broadband America Fixed Broadband' Report (December 14, 2018)